 Conciseness | Extremely verbose at ~300+ lines.
 Extensively explains how Twitter's algorithm works (Real-graph, SimClusters, TwHIN, Tweepcred) — concepts Claude could look up or already knows.
 The 'When to Use This Skill' and 'What This Skill Does' sections are redundant meta-descriptions.
 Much of the algorithm architecture section is background knowledge that doesn't need to be in a skill file.
 Could be cut by 60-70% without losing actionable value. | 1 / 3 |

-Actionability | Provides concrete before/after tweet examples and a 4-step optimization process, which is useful.
-However, there's no executable code, no specific commands, and much of the guidance is strategic advice rather than precise, copy-paste-ready instructions.
-The optimization steps are more of a checklist than truly executable guidance — they describe what to think about rather than exactly what to do. | 2 / 3 |
+Actionability | Provides concrete before/after tweet examples and a 4-step optimization process, which is genuinely useful.
+However, there's no executable code, no specific commands, and the guidance is more strategic advice than precise, copy-paste-ready instructions.
+The optimization steps are somewhat generic ('identify the core message', 'map to algorithm strategy') rather than providing a tight, repeatable template or scoring rubric Claude could mechanically apply. | 2 / 3 |

-Workflow Clarity | The 4-step optimization process (Identify Core Message → Map to Algorithm → Optimize for Signals → Check Against Negatives) provides a clear sequence.
-However, there are no validation checkpoints or feedback loops — no way to verify if the optimization actually improved the tweet before posting.
-For a skill involving content editing/rewriting, there should be a review/comparison step. | 2 / 3 |
+Workflow Clarity | The 4-step optimization process (Identify Core Message → Map to Algorithm Strategy → Optimize for Signals → Check Against Negatives) provides a clear sequence.
+However, there are no validation checkpoints or feedback loops — no way to verify if the optimization actually improved the tweet, no criteria for 'good enough', and no iterative refinement step.
+For a content editing workflow, a before/after checklist or scoring mechanism would strengthen this. | 2 / 3 |

-Progressive Disclosure | Monolithic wall of text with no references to external files and no bundle files.
-All content — algorithm architecture, optimization strategies, examples, best practices, pitfalls — is crammed into a single massive document.
-The algorithm architecture details, extensive examples, and best practices sections could easily be split into separate reference files. | 1 / 3 |
+Progressive Disclosure | Monolithic wall of text with no references to external files and no bundle files to support it.
+All content — algorithm architecture, optimization strategies, examples, best practices, pitfalls — is crammed into a single file.
+The algorithm architecture section alone could be a separate reference file, and the examples could be in an EXAMPLES.md.
+No navigation aids or clear separation between overview and deep-dive content. | 1 / 3 |

 Total | 6 / 12 Passed |